 Town mutual insurance companies organized under or subject to Chapter 612 of the Wisconsin Statutes are not subject to taxation or license fees under Chapter 76, Wis.
 Stats.
 They are subject, however, to a fire dues tax of 2% of direct fire premiums.
 A town mutual insurance corporation may be organized by at least 100 adults, each of whom has a separate insurable risk within a prescribed territory.
 The territory may not exceed eight contiguous counties; however, the Commissioner of Insurance may allow a broader territory not larger than sixteen contiguous counties.
-A town mutual may insure members against loss or damage from any cause to any property in which a member has an interest, including insurance against loss of use or loss of income from property.
-The insurance of crops and other property against loss due to windstorm or hail are restricted and must be reinsured.
+A town mutual may insure members against loss or damage from any cause to any property in which a member has an interest, including insurance against loss due to windstorm or hail are restricted and must be reinsured.
 Town mutual insurers may insure policyholders from liability, errors and omissions and medical payments and other supplemental coverage when reinsured.